Myddleware/myddleware/docs/dev_guide.md

 *Let's now create the first rule*

-### Method getModules
+### Method getSolutionModules

 Still in your connector class, we need to create a function that will display the list of modules in our connector.
-Create a "getModules" function.
+Create a "getSolutionModules" function.

 Here, you have to add the module you want to connect in the method.